 If your Add-in has options that can be configured, create a page for it in the Mindjet 11 Options dialog, so that users can configure it alongside other Mindjet 11 options.

+Mindjet for Windows API

 Ensure that the Add-in name unambiguously identifies it in the Add-ins page in the Mindjet 11 Options dialog, and the installer ü uninstaller are clearly identified in the Windows Control Panel.

 If you need to use non-modal dialogues that remain in place while the user continues to edit the map, consider using a Task Pane for this purpose.
 A Task Pane can use a much wider range of Controls than the ribbon.